French far-right leader Marine Le Pen barred from seeking office for 5 years, a political earthquake

 ‘A political death’ scenario

 The sentence could prevent Le Pen from making what would have been her fourth run for the presidency in 2027, a scenario she has previously described as a "political death."
-The party's most recognized figurehead and a formidable and seasoned political campaigner, Le Pen was runner-up to Macron in 2017 and 2022 presidential elections, and her party's electoral support has grown in recent years.
+The party's most recognized figurehead and a formidable campaigner, Le Pen was runner-up to Macron in the 2017 and 2022 presidential elections, and her party's electoral support has grown in recent years.

-Only an appeal ruling that overturns the ban on public office could restore her hopes of running.
-But with the election just two years away, time is running out, there’s no guarantee that an appeals court would rule more favorably, and appeals in France can take several years to conclude.
+Only an appellate ruling that overturns the ban on public office could restore her hopes of running.
+But with the election just two years away, time is running out.
+There’s no guarantee that an appeals court would rule more favorably, and appeals in France can take several years to conclude.

 The verdict was a resounding defeat for Le Pen's National Rally party, formerly the National Front.